kvb2univpitt/saml-sp/README.md

 ```

 ### Access the Identity Provider (IdP)
 You can now access the SimpleSAMLphp web interface of the IdP at [http://localhost:8080/simplesaml](http://localhost:8080/simplesaml).
-The admin password is ***secret***.
+In this example, the admin password is ***letmein***.

 ### Stop the Docker
 To stop docker, open up a terminal and execute the following command: